sunnydean/EOPF-Zarr-BIDS25/tutorial/04_bids_conclusion.md

 Adopting the **SpatioTemporal Asset Catalog (STAC)** standard enhances the **replicability** and **reusability** of data within specific workflows, fostering a more collaborative and standardised EO ecosystem.

+## The EOPF Zarr Plugins

+The EOPF ecosystem provides four plugins that make it easy to access data across different programming languages and platforms:

+- **xarray EOPF backend**
+- **xcube EOPF data store**
+- **GDAL EOPF driver**
+- **Julia EOPF reader**

+We encourage you to try them out and share your feedback by opening issues in the respective repositories.

 ## 💪 Now it is your turn